DRRobertson9673/Tau-Cards/README.md

 Click on the three dots at the bottom of the page to bring up a dashboard for keeping scores and referencing tactical ploys and other information.
 From here you can also progress the turning point reactivating all operatives.

+App cannot be used on small screens and the user will received a message to reduce screen width if it is above 16:9.

 ## Installation

 N/A